Brother Weeps Witnesses a Miracle

 “I have, said Brother Weeps.

 The student’s eyes opened wide.
 “You have?
-Was it seeing someone walk on water or watching a healer straighten a woman’s crooked leg—”
+Was it seeing someone walk on water or a healer straighten a woman’s crooked leg—”

 “or someone making a blind man see?” another student interjected.